 There is decades-old research that demonstrates that compost has turf disease-suppressive qualities.
 Enhancing microbial activity is the presumed mechanism for compost’s effect, and is the design of many organic products.
 New golf courses represent the best opportunity for establishing an organic program.
 Compost can be incorporated into the soil throughout the root zone.
 Grass cultivars that are resistant to disease can also be selected.

 Golf turf maintenance represents the horticultural extreme.
 Identifying best management practices significantly reduces the risk to the environment.
 The turf grass community is an amazingly dynamic system with its own network of environmental safeguards.
 Products with reduced toxicity, mobility, and persistence are constantly being developed.
 Integrated pest management strategies and best management practices are being adopted by numerous golf operations.
 Improved equipment, mapping technology, record keeping, and product storage and handling devices are available.
 Grasses have been developed that require reduced inputs, and have better adaptation to certain conditions.
-Golf course superintendents’ skill and awareness has increased steadily in the last few decades.
-But, we’re a far cry from being able to go “organic”.
+Golf course superintendent skills and awareness have increased steadily in the last few decades.
+However, until now we were a far cry from being able to claim "organic".

-Reliable organic substitutes for pest management have been developed and/or proven to replace products currently used to combat the myriad of diseases, insects and weeds.
+PureAg has developed a complete line of reliable organic substitutes for turf fertility and thrive.
+We have also produced a line of pest management products and protocols to replace products currently used to combat the myriad of diseases, insects and weeds.
 Organic golf course management should be the primary goal of the golf course industry.
 Golf courses have an important part of landscape conservation in urban areas.
 They also are valuable community assets that must recognize diverse interests.